evantao96/evantao96/README.md

 ## I'm Currently Working On ##

-- Visualizing a large-scale network using the GraphStream Java library
+- Visualizing large-scale networks using the GraphStream Java library
-- Building a dynamic front-end for a model of face recognition
+- Building a dynamic front-end that visualizes stages of face recognition in the brain
 - Completing Advent of Code 2023

 ## Get In Touch ##